 The criminal complaint includes sentence-enhancing allegations that Harris caused great bodily injury to one of the children and willfully caused and permitted another child to suffer great bodily harm and death.

-Four-year-old Kilee was critically injured in the crash and transported to a local hospital where she died of her injuries.
+Five-year-old Kilee was critically injured in the crash and transported to a local hospital where she died of her injuries.
 The two other children were injured but survived.

 Charges were filed against Harris on July 10.
 He was scheduled to be arraigned Monday, Aug.
 27, but the arraignment was postponed to Sept.
 25, according to the District Attorney’s Office.